nfilipova98/Folia/README.md

 - **Feedback Form:** Have feedback or suggestions?
 We'd love to hear from you!
 Use our feedback email form to share your thoughts, report issues, or request features.

 ## Build
-You can build and run the project using Visual Studio, using the **Debug > Start Without Debugging** option
+You can build and run the project using Visual Studio, using the **Debug > Start Without Debugging** option.

 ## Technologies
 - .NET 8